meltano/meltano/docs/src/README.md

 and how the various components should be [configured](/#meltano-config).

-Since a Meltano project is just a directory on your filesystem containing text-based files, you can use it like any other software development project and benefit from DevOps best practices such as version control, code review, and continuous integration and delivery.
+Since a Meltano project is just a directory on your filesystem containing text-based files, you can treat it like any other software development project and benefit from DevOps best practices such as version control, code review, and continuous integration and delivery.